MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-template-apps-tips.md

 * Make sure that you create a template app with engaging sample data that can help the installer understand what the app can do.
 Empty report and dashboard aren't approved.
 * Template apps support sample data only apps.
 Make sure to [check the static app checkbox](./service-template-apps-create.md#define-the-properties-of-the-template-app).
 * Have instructions for the validation team to follow which include credentials and parameters that are required to connect to data.
-* Application must include an [App icon](./service-template-apps-create.md#define-the-properties-of-the-template-app) in Power BI and on your cloud partner portal (CPP) offer.
+* Your application must include an [App icon](./service-template-apps-create.md#define-the-properties-of-the-template-app) in Power BI and on your cloud partner portal (CPP) offer.
 * Configure the [landing page](./service-template-apps-create.md#define-the-properties-of-the-template-app).
 * Make sure to follow the documentation about [Power BI App offer](/azure/marketplace/partner-center-portal/create-power-bi-app-offer).
 * In case a dashboard is part of your app, make sure that it's not empty.